-1) Reconceptualization of DIETs: The following two Models have been devised through grouping of states and UTs on the basis of detailed analysis of available data on intake/enrolment in DIETs, intake/enrolment in Private Institutions running D.El.Ed. programmes, vacancies of academic positions in DIETs, teacher vacancies in Govt. and Aided Elementary Schools and number of sanctioned/functional BRCs and CRCs:

-- i) Model-I: The States/UTs which have very few Private D.El.Ed.
+- Reconceptualization of DIETs: The DIETs are required to be restructured in view of the focus on in-service teachers training, less intake of students and increased number of Private Institutions, etc. The following two Models have been devised through grouping of states and UTs on the basis of detailed analysis of available data on intake/enrolment in DIETs, intake/enrolment in Private Institutions running D.El.Ed. programmes, vacancies of academic positions in DIETs, teacher vacancies in Govt. and Aided Elementary Schools and number of sanctioned/functional BRCs and CRCs: - i) Model-I: The States/UTs which have very few Private D.El.Ed.
 Institutions (below 5): This model includes States and UTs having high % of enrolment in DIETs and very few (<5) Private Institutions running D.El.Ed. courses.
-DIETs in these States could continue with the existing model of imparting both Pre-service education and In-service training. - ii) Model-II: Enrolment of DIETs between 41 to 100%, which have high number of vacancy in academic post and also high number of Intake in Pvt Institutions running D.El.Ed.
+DIETs in these States could continue with the existing model of imparting both Pre-service education and In-service training.

+- ii) Model-II: Enrolment of DIETs between 41 to 100%, which have high number of vacancy in academic post and also high number of Intake in Pvt Institutions running D.El.Ed.
 Courses: It comprises of States and UTs with good enrolment but with vacancy of academic posts in DIETs above 35% with high level of vacancies of elementary teachers in Govt. and Aided Schools and existing high number of intake in Private Institutions running D.El.Ed. courses.
 These could follow a model of exiting Pre-service education in 50% of the DIETs which could focus on conducting only in-service training programmes.
-Alternatively, they could also follow a hybrid model; by reducing intake of pre-service students and utilizing the physical and academic resources so freed for in-service training. - 2) Restructuring of DIETs: In view of the existing challenges in ICT and need for expertise in subject areas such as Evaluation and Assessment, considering that learning outcomes are now to be formally evaluated, the following Academic Structure has been recommended for strengthening the existing DIETs: - a) Proposed Academic Structure: DIETs were originally envisioned as having seven academic branches, however in majority of the state's most branches are either defunct or do not exist.
+Alternatively, they could also follow a hybrid model; by reducing intake of pre-service students and utilizing the physical and academic resources so freed for in-service training. - 2) Restructuring of DIETs: In view of the existing challenges in ICT and need for expertise in subject areas such as Evaluation and Assessment, considering that learning outcomes are now to be formally evaluated, the following Academic Structure has been recommended for strengthening the existing DIETs:

+a) Proposed Academic Structure: DIETs were originally envisioned as having seven academic branches, however in majority of the state's most branches are either defunct or do not exist.
 Keeping this in view and the existing challenges in terms of Education Technology, Secondary and Pre-school Education, a revised organogram on Academic Staff Structure is proposed.